Dr. Meiyun Lin (Research Scholar, Princeton University/CICS)

 Office: 250 GFDL Tel: (609) 452-6551 Email: meiyunl at princeton.edu

-Meiyun Lin is a research scientist at NOAA and Princeton University's Cooperative Institute for Climate Science (2010-present).
-Lin's research seeks to advance knowledge on the interactions of air quality with weather and climate.
-Specifically, she investigates how climate variability & change affect the long-range transport of Asian pollution, intrusions of stratospheric ozone deep into the troposphere, and their impacts on western US ozone air quality.
-Focusing on these research themes, Lin's work has led to a stream of high-profile publications.
-The US Environmental Protection Agency is proposing to lower the National Ambient Air Quality Standard (NAAQS) for ground-level ozone from 75 to 65-70 ppbv.
-Process-level understanding on daily to multi-decadal time scales is thus relevant for effective implementation of the ozone standard in western states.
-Meiyun Lin is also an investigator of the NASA Aura Sciences Team in Atmospheric Composition and the NASA Air Quality Applied Sciences Team.
+Meiyun Lin is a Research Scholar (with tenure) at NOAA and Princeton University’s Cooperative Institute for Climate Science.
+Lin’s research seeks to advance knowledge on the interactions of air quality with weather and climate to inform public policy.
+Specifically, she investigates how climate variability and change modulates heat waves, droughts, intercontinental pollution transport, stratospheric ozone intrusions, and their impacts on surface ozone air quality.
+Meiyun Lin is also a Principal investigator for the IGAC/Chemistry-Climate Model Initiative and the NASA Aura Sciences Team in Atmospheric Composition.
 Lin earned her Ph.D. from the University of Tokyo (2007) and completed her postdoctoral work at the University of Wisconsin-Madison (2008-2010).

 RECENT PUBLICATION HIGHLIGHTS!